-Nebraska College Savings Plan
+Nebraska 529 College Savings Plan

-If during 2011 you, as the account owner, made contributions to one or more college savings account established under Nebraska's Educational Savings Plan Trust), then enter the amount of your contributions, up to a maximum of $5,000 ($2,500 if married, filing separately).
-The Nebraska College Savings Program includes the following Plans:
+If during 2016 you, as the account owner, or custodial parent/guardian of an UGMA/UTMA account, made contributions to one or more college savings account established under Nebraska's Educational Savings Plan Trust, then enter the amount of your contributions, up to a maximum of $10,000 ($5,000 if married, filing separately).

-- NEST Direct College Savings Plan;
+* NEST Direct College Savings Plan;

-- NEST Advisor College Savings Plan;
+* NEST Advisor College Savings Plan;

-- TD Ameritrade 529 College Savings Plan, and
+* TD Ameritrade 529 College Savings Plan, and

-- The State Farm College Savings Plan.
+* The State Farm College Savings Plan.

-For questions about this plan go to www.treasurer.org, or contact the State Treasurer's Office at (402) 471-2455.
+For questions about this plan please go here, or contact the State Treasurer's Office at (402) 471-2455.

 Nebraska Long-Term Care Savings Plan Contribution